Superficial FASCIA

 Anatomy🖍LOUNGE

-A recorded webinar where Nicole & Rachelle walk through the anatomy, the research, and the clinical implications together.
+WEBINAR: In this pre-recorded session, Nicole & Rachelle walk through the anatomy, the research, and the clinical implications together.
 Expect props, dissection lab footage, and the kind of conversation that makes anatomy stick.

 This course is for massage therapists, bodyworkers, movement therapists, and anyone whose work begins with touch.